Black Triangles Between Your Teeth? Here's What You Can Do About It

 2. Bone loss

-3. Teeth alignment treatment
+3. Teeth straightening procedures

-Sometimes after Invisalign+ treatment or dental braces, the teeth are aligned nicely but the contact point between teeth moves higher, creating space below that the gum can't fill in.
+Sometimes after Invisalign treatment or dental braces, the teeth are aligned nicely but the contact point between teeth moves higher, creating space below that the gum can't fill in.

 4. Tooth shape